VCOliver/Nanotherm/docs/reference.md

 # Command-Line Reference

-This page documents the main entry point for the `nanotherm` command-line tool.
+This page documents the main entry point for `nanotherm`.

 ::: nanotherm.__main__